ionos-spectre/spectre-core/README.md

  - HTTP module refactored.
 See _HTTP_ section above.
  - Duplicate environment definition check added.
 When there are more than one environments defined with the same name in different files, spectre will not continue executing.
  - Method delegation fixed.
 For example, it is now possible to use `response` within other `http` blocks for refering to a previous HTTP response.
+ - `log_level` config property added.
+When set to `DEBUG`, additional `spectre` log will be written.
+ - Debug logging added. use `debug 'some info text'` to create debug log entries in files and console output
  - Minor bugfixes